 Knife making is a practical art form that has shaped human history, yet its application is as simple as the serrated steak knife you use everyday.
 That steak knife has more in common with Japanese samurai swords and 18th century German farmhouse blades than you might think: but how, exactly, is a high performance knife made with modern technology?
-In this monthly series we will delve into the process behind the most revolutionary American made knives on the market.
+In this series we will delve into the process behind the most revolutionary American made knives on the market.

 Tapping an open-hearth furnace at Crucible Industries, 1967